-He also gave him a similar example in cars, saying there are great car brands like BMW and Mercedes, which provide great value for their price-tag.
+We can observe a similar example in cars.
+There are great car brands like BMW and Mercedes, which provide great value for their price-tag.
 However, there always some buyers who will choose an Alfa Romeo above them, even though it may be more expensive than and not as great as the other two brands.

-My husband himself admits being guilty of having made such decisions.
-Many years ago, he purchased a lesser known camera brand called Pentax over Nikon & Canon, which are much more accepted, and better in all ways.
+I myself admit that I am guilty of having made such decisions.
+Many years ago, I purchased a camera from a lesser known brand called Pentax over Nikon & Canon, which are much more accepted, and better in all ways.
 If you look around you, you’ll start noticing such brands in every category that appeal to those who want to just try out a brand that not everyone else owns, just because.

 In marketing, we have a term called Brand Affinity, in which the marketers try to make customers believe in the brand values.
 Some brands’ marketing strategy is to appeal to those who like to be different.
 They make the costumers connect with it and feel that they have a real relationship with it.
 For example, Apple’s whole brand is built with the tagline, “Think different,” although on the contrary, owning an iPhone became synonymous with the opposite of thinking different in the 2010s.

 Other than the brand choices, people who have the need for standing out also like to differentiate themselves in many other ways.
 In fact, people love finding ideas on how to stand out and be different from others.
 Fashion choices and social media personas are two of the top ways people like to showcase or assert their so-called uniqueness.
 You always find some students in a classroom who want to project themselves differently, creating a whole unique persona, like goths or tomboys.